vm7md98/Graduation-Project/README.md

 -	MVC – Model-View-Controller, a design pattern used to achieve separation of concerns.
 -	IDE – Integrated Development Environment.

+## Abstract
+Auto-registration system utilizing artificial intelligence (AI) technology, in general, the project is providing a new technique that can be used efficiently for student to register.
+This new technique for registration will depend on server-side or backend.
+Students will be able to register for the course easily.
+The main goal of this project is to design a system that can help student to register easily and provide department or management the required data to decide how many classes they need for every course.
+The system we are using nowadays is not efficient and time consuming for both students and management.
+Therefore, this system will reduce time and effort.

 ## Chapter 1: Introduction
 ### 1.1	Context and motivation
 When I was a second-year student trying to register my courses, I was having many problems, such as what course should I register for?
 How many courses can I take?
 Am I allowed to take this course?
 Because of these questions, I was forced to ask my advisor.
 This process is repeated every semester and most students face these problems.
 Therefore, the inspiration and the whole idea came from the beginning of the problem.
 The main reason why we started this project is that there was a problem that the collage did not solve yet.
 As a team, we are motivated by our passion for making something useful for the long term and to know our limits and skills.
 Thus, we have this project idea where we plan on finding solutions to these problems by utilizing smarter solutions such as Internet of things (IoT) to improve the efficiency, enhance the system, optimize the parking utilization, reduce cost and time when using the parking system or even managing it.
-This project will focus on solving the problems one by one, along with having additional features included to furthermore enhance the user’s experience
+This project will focus on solving the problems one by one, along with having additional features included to furthermore enhance the user’s experience.

 ### 1.2	Problem statement